MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/about/index.md

 [Azure Service Fabric](/azure/service-fabric/) is a distributed systems platform that makes it easy to package, deploy, and manage scalable and reliable microservices and containers.
 Service Fabric addresses the significant challenges in developing and managing cloud native applications.
 Developers and administrators can avoid complex infrastructure problems and focus on implementing mission-critical, demanding workloads that are scalable, reliable, and manageable.
 Service Fabric represents the next-generation platform for building and managing these enterprise-class, tier-1, cloud-scale applications running in containers.

 ## Video overview

+The following video gives a more in-depth overview of Windows containers and Docker.

 <iframe src="https://channel9.msdn.com/Blogs/containers/Containers-101-with-Microsoft-and-Docker/player" width="800" height="450" allowFullScreen="true" frameBorder="0" scrolling="no"></iframe>